1987–88 Paris Saint-Germain FC season

-The 1987–88 season was Paris Saint-Germain's 18th season in existence.
-PSG played their home league games at the Parc des Princes in Paris, registering an average attendance of 19,507 spectators per match.
-The club was presided by Francis Borelli.
-The team was coached by Gérard Houllier until October 1987.
-Erick Mombaerts took over as manager from October to December.
-Houllier returned in February 1988 for the second half of the campaign.
-Fabrice Poullain was the team captain.
+The 1987–88 season was the 18th season in the history of Paris Saint-Germain FC.
+PSG played their home league matches at the Parc des Princes, attracting an average of 19,507 spectators per match.
+The club's president was Francis Borelli.
+The team was managed by Gérard Houllier until October 1987, after which Erick Mombaerts took over from October to December.
+Houllier returned in February 1988 to lead the team for the second half of the campaign.
+Fabrice Poullain served as captain.
+PSG finished fifteenth in Ligue 1 and reached the round of 32 of the Coupe de France.
+Oumar Sène was the team's top scorer, netting 6 goals in the league.

 Players

-As of the 1987–88 season.

-Transfers

-As of the 1987–88 season.

-Kits

-French radio RTL and French premium television channel Canal+ were the shirt sponsors.
-German sportswear brand Adidas was the kit manufacturer.
+Squad